 Now, thankfully, our farm is on a path to being secure.
 As Stockwood Community Benefit Society establishes itself, and new shareholders join, we have a surplus of income from our business park rental for reinvestment .
 We can now move to the next stage.
 Education, the core of positive change, is built into the objects of the Society.

 Our aim is to demonstrate how farming 150 acres can provide a sustainable living.
 Via farm-visits and web-based communications, our working farm becomes a practical teaching aid, and free communal resource for farmers and growers.
 Rush Farm can model how biodynamic farming methods produce healthy organisms, crops and animals, cut down cost and boost productivity.

 We also want to create an amazing visitor experience for school children and our shareholder members.
 We have ear-marked 10 acres as an ‘inner-farm’, a smallholding for crops and rare animal breeds.
 Visitors can experience with their own senses the natural cycles of life, and the intricate interplay of healthy soil, plants and animals.
 The farm is our teacher.
 Now we hope it will teach generations to come.

 Sebastian Parsons is CEO of Elysia and oversees shareholder engagement and finances for Stockwood CBS

-Note, for reference, since this article written Sebastian has left Elysia, and is now the Chief Executive of Stockwood CBS and the Executive Director of the Biodynamic Land Trust.
-November, 2016
+Since this article was written, Sebastian has left Elysia and is now the Chief Executive of Stockwood CBS.

 In 2013, the BDLT set up a separate social business called Ecodynamic Community Benefit Society.